michael-a-davis/tiny-island/NOTES.md

 # Release Notes

+### Alpha 1.2
+Pick and axe tools remain dormant in the architecture.
+Big changes to the UI.
+There are now A and B buttons, a game log, and a hint box to guide players.
+It should be shaping up into a more fleshed out game here very soon.

 ### Alpha 1.1.1
 Added a rock texture and a pick tool to mine them out of the ground.